-In all efforts of the cluster Circular Plastics, the approach is to establish projects across the whole value chain and bring together all relevant parties, in particular brand owners, waste management and recycling companies, and the chemical industry.
-The cluster also highly values input from NGO’s concerned about plastic waste issues.
+In all efforts of the Circular Plastics Initiative, the approach is to establish projects across the whole value chain and bring together all relevant parties, in particular brand owners, waste management and recycling companies, and the chemical industry.
+The initative also highly values input from NGO’s concerned about plastic waste issues.

 An important issue will be packaging redesign: exploring the opportunities and restrictions in optimizing plastic packaging for cost-effective mechanical as well as chemical recycling, while retaining optimal packaging performance and customer experience.